DanGOTO100/GuitarASCII-tab-to-Music21-and-PythonList-converter/README.md

 I recommend using the music21 format as the analysis uses Music21 library which is powerful and gives a lot of more info.

 These functions will give you info like:
- -Song key (only in songstatsmusic21)
+ Song key (only in songstatsmusic21),
- -Top Notes
+ Top Notes,
- -Top phrases, that you can modify the lenght of the analysis by changing value of variable "pharselenght" -Modes and scales to use ((only in songstatsmusic21)
+ Top phrases ( you can modify the lenght of the phrase analysis by changing value of variable "pharselenght"), Modes and scales to use ((only in songstatsmusic21)

 Sample output of songstatmusic21: